Step 6: Obtain Licenses and Permits

 Pasco County requires application be made and approved through our Building Construction Services in addition to the State of Florida requirements.

-In general the term "contractor" means the person who is qualified for, and shall only be responsible for, the project contracted for and means, except as exempted in this part, the person who, for compensation, undertakes to, submits a bid to, or does himself or herself or by others construct, repair, alter, remodel, add to, demolish, subtract from, or improve any building or structure, including related improvements to real estate, for others or for resale to others; and whose job scope is substantially similar to the job scope described at My Florida License.
+In general the term "contractor" means the person who is qualified for, and shall only be responsible for, the project s/he is hired for.
+A contractor will include a person who submits a bid to, or physically works to construct, repair, alter, remodel, add to, demolish, subtract from, or improve any building or structure, including related improvements to real estate, for others/for resale to others/compensation.

 Pasco County requires application be made and approved for the following types of contracting:

 GROUP I: 1.
 General Contractor; 2.
 Building Contractor; 3.
 Residential Contractor; 4.
 Electrical Contractor; 5.
 Roofing Contractor; 6.
 Class A Air-Conditioning Contractor; 7.
 Class B Air-Conditioning Contractor; 8.
 Mechanical Contractor; 9.
 Commercial Pool/Spa Contractor; 10.
 Residential Pool/Spa Contractor; 11.
 Swimming Pool/Spa Servicing Contractor; 12.
 Plumbing Contractor; and 13.
 Sheet Metal Contractor.